rrhett/ngae/README.md

 #### Proxy

+This section is only applicable if using Appengine.

 Finally, to ease maintenance of development and production, you may find it easiest to run your Angular app with a proxy to your Appengine app.
 To do this, create a `proxy.conf.json` file similar to: